Updated for 2019!

 Hookup Requirements: 40 amp/240V hookup (standard electric oven hookup).
 Will fit in any 30-inch range cutout without modifications.
 Power cord sold separately.
 Optional trim panel available for exposed-side installation.

-- All digital controls--no knobs
+- All digital controls

 - Oversized oven window